Jimbly/LD55/README.md

 * SFX
 * Music
 * SFX/Music toggles
+* zen mode toggle
+* Change level 10 notification to use overlay screen
 * Copy circle from previous if no save?
 Start completely fresh beyond the first one?
-* Intro text
+Something more interesting as default?
 * Do X through Power to indicate deleting, not red circle
 * Highlight all lines and power red when highlighting a circle that would be deleted
 * hover/etc is pretty crappy on mobile (post-jam fix?)